MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-app-permissions.md

 #ms.custom:

 ---
-# Manage app permissions
+# Manage OAuth apps

 *Applies to: Microsoft Cloud App Security*

 Many third-party productivity apps that might be installed by business users in your organization request permission to access user information and data and sign in on behalf of the user in other cloud apps, such as Office 365, G Suite and Salesforce.
 When users install these apps, they often click accept without closely reviewing the details in the prompt, including granting permissions to the app.
 This problem is compounded by the fact that IT may not have enough insight to weigh the security risk of an application against the productivity benefit that it provides.
 Because accepting third-party app permissions is a potential security risk to your organization, monitoring the app permissions your users grant gives you the necessary visibility and control to protect your users and your applications.
-The Microsoft Cloud App Security app permissions enable you to see which user-installed applications have access to Office 365 data, G Suite data, and Salesforce data.
+The Microsoft Cloud App Security app permissions enable you to see which user-installed OAuth applications have access to Office 365 data, G Suite data, and Salesforce data.
 Cloud App Security tells you what permissions the apps have and which users granted these apps access to their Office 365, G Suite, and Salesforce accounts.
 App permissions help you decide which apps you allow your users to access and which ones you want to ban.

-## Working with the app permissions page
+## Working with the OAuth apps page

-The **App permissions** page displays information about app permissions in your connected apps.
+The **OAuth** page displays information about app permissions in your connected apps.

-To access the App permissions tab:
+To access the OAuth tab:

-In the Cloud App Security portal, click **Investigate**, and then **App permissions**.
+In the Cloud App Security portal, click **Investigate**, and then **OAuth apps**.

  ![app permissions](./media/app-permissions.png)

-The App permissions page provides the following information about each third-party app that was granted permissions:
+The OAuth apps page provides the following information about each OAuth app that was granted permissions:

 |Item|What it means|Applies to|
 |-------|-------|-------|